snowheapllc/StruktX/docs/app/docs/MDDOCS.md

 **When should I use background tasks?** Use background tasks for operations that take time (device control, ticket creation) while keeping quick operations (status checks, queries) synchronous for immediate responses.

 **How do handler intents work?** Handlers extract intents and store them in `state.context['handler_intents'][handler_name] = action`.
 The background task middleware uses these intents to determine if a task should run in background based on the configured `action_based_background` rules.

+**How do async optimizations work?** StruktX automatically bridges sync and async handlers.
+Use `await app.ainvoke()` for maximum performance with up to 15 concurrent handlers.
+Existing sync handlers work without changes.

+**What's the difference between sync and async handlers?** Sync handlers run in thread pools when called via `ainvoke()`.
+Async handlers run natively with true concurrency.
+Hybrid handlers can implement both for optimal performance.

+**How are Pydantic responses preserved?** When multiple handlers return structured objects, StruktX preserves them as a list.
+Single responses return the full object.
+Mixed responses fall back to string concatenation.

+**How do I monitor performance?** Enable `EngineOptimizationsConfig` and access metrics via `app._engine._performance_monitor` or the `/metrics` endpoint in FastAPI applications.

 ## Extras